-- c.
+- b.
+FE funds can pay for MSA members' attendance at Medical Advisory Committee meetings at the health authority-wide, regional and local levels. - c.
 Physicians who attend meetings as part of their contract deliverables with the health authority, and health authority operational leaders are not eligible for FE funding. - d.
 FE funds cannot be used to purchase non-cash gifts for meeting attendees who are receiving sessional payment. - 4.
-Donations: FE funds cannot be used for charitable donations or to purchase non-cash gifts for members of the public or auxiliary organizations.
+Donations: FE funds cannot be used for donations to charities, non-profits, or political parties.
+FE funds cannot be used to purchase non-cash gifts for members of the public or auxiliary organizations.